 - This post has some cards you can download with a variety of ways to use them

 - This is a free printable booklet for practicing all the combinations for ten

 Finally, here is an awesomely addictive game for practicing the combinations of any number from 5 through 12.

-If you have additional suggestions with ways to practice this important skill, please add them in the comments!
+If you have additional suggestions for ways to practice this important skill, please add them in the comments!